beyond-the-model-meeting/beyond-the-model-meeting.github.io/pages/index.md

 # About
-The Beyond the Model Meeting (BTMM) is an informal gathering focused on software engineering for building applications with machine-learning components.
+The **Beyond the Model Meeting (BTMM)** is an informal gathering focused on software engineering for building applications with machine-learning components.
 The meeting aims to foster collaboration and exchange ideas among researchers working on various aspects of integrating ML components into software systems.
 Topics of interest include, but are not limited to:

-- Process and requirements
+- Process and requirements for ML-powered systems
-- User-interaction design
+- User-interaction design for ML-powered systems
-- Quality assurance and safety engineering
+- Quality assurance and safety engineering for ML-powered systems
-- Operations
+- Operations for ML-powered systems
-- Regulatory oversight
+- Regulatory oversight for ML-powered systems

-The meeting is modeled after the Feature-Oriented Software Development (FOSD) meetings.
+The meeting is modeled after the [Feature-Oriented Software Development (FOSD)](https://fosd.github.io/FOSD2025/) meetings.
 It features a supportive environment where participants present their research, receive feedback, and engage in discussions.
 The primary objective is to bring together researchers at different career stages, including undergraduate and early-career graduate students, to share ideas and initiate collaborations.

 **Note:** This meeting is not a publication venue.
 Participants can present previously published work or work in progress, with an emphasis on fostering discussions and collaborations rather than producing proceedings.